-Monstera Obliqua, the rare cottage cheese plant, is mistaken for Monstera Adansonii most of the time.
-It is hardest to find, and even when you do find it, it will be costly.
+Monstera Obliqua of the Araceae family, the rare cottage cheese plant, is mistaken for Monstera Adansonii most of the time.
+It is hard to find, and even when you do find it, it will be costly.

-The paper-thin leaves have more holes than the foliage, and it means it needs special care and some expertise to grow it.
+The paper-thin leaves have more holes than the foliage, and it means that this Monstera genus plant needs special care and some expertise to grow it.

 - What Is a Monstera Obliqua?